upspin/upspin/doc/security.md

 The `upspin.io` servers use certificates from LetsEncrypt.
 You may use the default system Root CA list, or specify `tlscerts` in your `~/upspin/rc` pointing to a directory with just `DST_Root_CA_X3.pem`.

+Implicit in the cryptographic discussion earlier is the fact that a Directory server administrator can read any file name, the writer, and the list of readers.
+This is roughly equivalent to using PGP inside an email system like Gmail:  very few attackers can reach the metadata, but a rogue insider or law enforcement with judicial oversight would be able to.
+As mentioned in the introduction, a concerned user could choose to run the Directory server on their own machine.

+Besides observing metadata, a subverted Directory server can cause harm by returning an incorrrect Access file to the client.
+Access files are signed by the owner, but replay is possible;
+this might yield a stale list of readers or other permissions.
+(Similarly, the Directory server could serve a stale signed DirEntry.)
+In addition to checking signatures, the client confirms an Access file is in the path from the current directory up to the root to limit the damage of a malicious Directory server returning the wrong result from a call to WhichAccess().
+A cautious owner should not place private directories inside public directories.

+Finally, while the backup properties of Upspin improve on most people's file systems today, a malicious or buggy Directory or Storage server can certainly wreak havoc through deletion.

+Writing a file to a Store server reveals the creation time and the file size, but nothing else.
+Thus we expect even very cautious users can enjoy the availability advantages of public cloud storage.
+If they prefer, they can run the Upspin Store server code off their own local disk.